 - E-mail your request to nehfccg.VoyagerFH.firstname.lastname@example.org.
 In the email, you must state your name, date of birth and address along with the name, strength and formulation of the medication you require.

 - Using the repeat slip, tick the items required and hand this in to reception or your chosen pharmacy.
 Please drop these in to the surgery via our letterbox situated to the left of the door, at both sites.

 To avoid errors we do not accept prescription requests over the phone.

-If you order medication more than 10 days before they are due your request may be rejected, this is to increase safety and to help prevent medicine waste.
-If you have a reason for the early request (e.g. going on holiday) please state this alongside your request.
+If you order medication more than 10 days before they are due your request WILL be rejected, this is to increase safety and to help prevent medicine waste.

 Requesting Medicines That Are Not On Repeat